int08h/blog/content/post/monospace-typefaces.md

 +++

-Every perfectionist programmer will at some point need to choose a typeface for coding.
-Good Luck.
-Coding typefaces proliferate like programming languages along with endless arguments over the details: monospace vs. proportional; ligatures vs not; bitmapped vs vector.
+Every programmer will at some point need to choose a typeface for coding.
+If you have perfectionist tendencies, good luck.
+Coding typefaces proliferate like programming languages.
+And no programming-related domain is complete without endless arguments over the details: monospace vs. proportional; ligatures vs not; bitmapped vs vector.

 In choosing a typeface to display code on this site, my minimum requirements were:

 * Monospaced
+* Supports *Basic Latin* plus *General Punctuation* Unicode at minimum
-* Disambiguated latin glyphs `il17` and `oO0`
+* Disambiguated similar glyphs like `il17` and `oO0`
-* Regular (book) and bold weights with an italic for each.
+* Regular (book) and bold weights with an italic for each
-* TrueType hints for on-screen display.
+* TrueType hints for on-screen display
-* Flawless `woff` and `woff2` versions.
+* Flawless `woff` and `woff2` versions

+Extensive unicode support and/or ligatures are not only unecessary, but undesireable as they can bloat download size.

+# Candidates

-I do not need extensive unicode support nor do I want ligatures.
-A number of commercial and free typefaces fit the bill and I looked at (alphabetical order):
+A number of commercial and free typefaces fit the bill (alphabetical order):

 * [Decima Mono](https://www.myfonts.com/fonts/tipografiaramis/decima-mono/)
 * [Iosevka](https://be5invis.github.io/Iosevka/)